 When people are offered consistent, actionable feedback, they can gain better insight into their successes and opportunities for improvement.
 Positive feedback is especially important because it increases morale, encourages good work, and helps provide a sense of purpose.
 In this article, we discuss the importance of positive feedback with 10 examples of positive feedback you can use for your next employee performance review.
 We’ll also discuss how to give positive feedback effectively for happier employees and a more productive work environment.

 What is positive feedback?

 Positive feedback is a form of evaluation that focuses on an employee's strengths, talents, and accomplishments.
 When you provide positive feedback, you are telling your team members what they're doing correctly and should continue to do.
 Negative feedback is the opposite, as it focuses on what they did wrong or what needs to improve.

 Example 1: Employee is working overtime

 To meet the client's needs, Sam has worked overtime.
 She does this with a positive attitude and understands it will benefit her team.
 Give her feedback that shows how much you appreciate her extra efforts.

-Positive feedback you can give: "Thank you for putting in the extra effort during this busy time at work.
+The positive feedback you can give: "Thank you for putting in the extra effort during this busy time at work.
 I understand that staying late isn't easy, but the team truly appreciates it.
 You are a valuable member of our team, and your positive attitude has helped us all continue to feel motivated."